responsibleads/responsibleads.github.io/data/README.md

 # Data

 The `products.csv` file includes unique product names found in the Internet Archive keywords.
 Each product is linked to a unique `company_name`.
 The `companies.csv` file contains company names linked with their twitter accounts.
-Each `ads_*.csv` row is a product that appeared in a show's keyword summaries, and the `identifier` column is the Internet Archive unique identifier for the show airing.
+Each `results.csv` row is a product that appeared in a show's keyword summaries, and the `identifier` column is the Internet Archive unique identifier for the show airing.
 The `company_name` column can be used to join the csv files together.